aws-amplify/amplify-js/docs/media/quick_start.md

 {: .callout .callout--info}

-## Working with other AWS Services
+## Working with AWS Service Interface Objects

-AWS Amplify provides a declerative API to work with Amazon Cognito, Amazon API Gateway, Amazon Pinpoint and Amazon S3.
-For working with other AWS Servies, you can use service interface objects.
+AWS Amplify provides a declarative API to work with Amazon Cognito, Amazon API Gateway, Amazon Pinpoint and Amazon S3.
+For working with other AWS Services, you can use service interface objects.

+Note: In order to work with service interface objects, your Amazon Cognito users' [IAM role](https://docs.aws.amazon.com/cognito/latest/developerguide/iam-roles.html) must have the appropriate permissions to call the requested services.
+{: .callout .callout--warning}

 You can call methods on any AWS Service interface object by passing your credentials from `Auth` to the service call constructor: